ClusterM/hakchi2/user_mods/advanced_music_hack.hmod/readme.md

 ### Notes and Known Issues

 > When a gameplay demo starts, the music will restart from the beginning after the demo finishes.

-#### Final note:
-I am not to be held responsible for your shit music taste.
-If your friends laugh at you for having something like Taylor Swift as your Nintendo Mini menu music then it's down to you.
-You have been warned!